 - (1) Held Costs are costs incurred for the global benefit of the MDL.
 Held costs are those that do not fall into the above Shared Costs categories but are incurred for the benefit of all plaintiffs in general.
 No specific client-related costs can be considered as Held Costs.
 All costs of a substantial nature that meet these requirements and fall under the following categories shall be considered Held Costs and qualify to be submitted for consideration by the PSC and the Court for future reimbursement.

-- a.
-Telefax charges
+- I. Telefax charges

-- b.
+- II.
 Postage, shipping, courier, certified mail

-- c.
+- III.
 Printing and photocopying (in-house)

-- d.
+- IV.
 Computerized research Lexis/Westlaw

-- e.
-Telephone long distance (actual charges only)
+- V. Telephone long distance (actual charges only)

-- f.
-Travel (following the travel expense guidelines set forth in Section 5)

-for attorney for deposition, court or legislative including:
+- VI.
+Travel pursuant to Travel Limitations set forth below, including travel for attorney to attend depositions, court or legislative matters.

-- i.
-Airfare
+- A. Airfare

-- ii.
-Reasonable ground transportation
+- B. Reasonable ground transportation

-- iii.
-Hotel
+- C. Hotel

-- iv.
-Reasonable meals and entertainment
+- D. Reasonable meals and entertainment

-- v.
-Reasonable other (parking)
+- E. Reasonable other (parking)

-- vi.
-Car rental, cabs, etc.
+- F. Car rental, cabs, etc.

-- g.
-Secretarial and clerical overtime

-- (2) Held Cost records shall be submitted to Plaintiffs' Liaison Counsel on a monthly basis.